 What comes to your mind when you hear the word “fall party”?

 Perhaps you think of fall activities like apple picking, hayrides, and watching football!
-For many, like myself, the cooler season brings musings of bonfires, warm colors of the leaves, cozy decorations, and gathering together with family and friends.
+For many, like myself, the cooler season brings musings of bonfires, warm colors of the leaves, cozy decorations (my personal favorite, as shown by this post), and gathering together with family and friends.

 This post contains affiliate links which means our site may make a small commission from resulting sales.
 This is at no additional cost to the consumer.